 As correlation coefficients showed, many firms both list and screen applicants.
 If they follow a logical ordering, we expect them first to list and then screen our applicants.
-Hence, to see whether firm behavior differ, we also run regression on a sub-sample based on the conditioned on being listed.
-According to Table 5, there is no statistically significant gender discrimination in screening stage for this restricted sample.
-Firms that are using listing facility interacts with our resumes similar to firm that do not.
+Hence, to see whether firm behavior differs, we also run a regression on a sub-sample based on the conditioned on being listed.
+According to Table 5, there is no statistically significant gender discrimination at the screening stage for this restricted sample.
+Firms that are using listing facility interacts with our resumes similar to a firm that do not.